barthollomew/flashgen/README.md

 Place your PDF files in a directory that you will specify when running the tool.

 #### Running the Tool
-You can run Slide-Smart from the command line with the following command:
+You can run from the command line with the following command:

 ```bash
 python main.py --directory /path/to/pdf/files --choice 3